kukrishna/genaudit/README.md

 ## Installation

-GenAudit can be installed via PyPi with the command `pip install genaudit` You can then use the tool via an interactive interface, or via a the library's API in your Python code.
+GenAudit can be installed via PyPi with the command `pip install genaudit` You need to use python version 3.9 to install and use this package.
+You can then use the tool via an interactive interface, or via a the library's API in your Python code.

 ## Running the interactive tool